Deepak Nitrite's Q1 FY26: Are Investors Overlooking a Strategic Bet on India's Chemical Future?

 Revenue 1,890 2,180 -13% 2,167 -13%

-Deepak Nitrite operates in two core segments, each telling a distinct story this quarter.
+Deepak Nitrite operates two primary segments, each showing a distinct response to the current market dynamics.

-This segment, often a growth driver, faced significant headwinds in Q1 FY26.
-Revenues for Advanced Intermediates dropped 7% quarter-on-quarter to ₹605 crore and a steeper 15% year-on-year.
-The segment’s EBIT (Earnings Before Interest and Tax) plunged by 21% QoQ and a whopping 47% YoY to just ₹35 crore, with EBIT margins shrinking from 9% in Q1 FY25 to a mere 6% this quarter.
+This segment, which often drives growth, faced significant headwinds in Q1 FY26.
+Revenues dropped 7% QoQ to ₹605 crore and a steeper 15% YoY.
+Earnings Before Interest and Tax (EBIT) plunged by 21% QoQ and a notable 47% YoY to just ₹35 crore, with EBIT margins shrinking from 9% in Q1 FY25 to a mere 6% this quarter.

 Particulars (₹ crore) Q1 FY26 Q4 FY25 QoQ (%) Q1 FY25 YoY (%)